STOmics/Stereopy/docs/source/Tutorials/FormatConversion.rst

 ----------------------------------
 The output h5ad could be converted into rds file by `annh5ad2rds.R <https://github.com/BGIResearch/stereopy/blob/dev/docs/source/_static/annh5ad2rds.R>`_.

-It will generate a h5seurat file at first and then generate a rds file.
+It will generate a h5seurat file at first and then generate a rds file, so you can work with seurat package,

 You can run this script in your own R environment: